 Created and proclaimed Cardinal by Benedict XVI in the consistory of 24 November 2012, of the Deaconry of San Pio V a Villa Carpegna (St. Pius V a Villa Carpegna).

-- Congregations: for the Evangelization of Peoples; for the Causes of Saints;
+- Dicasteries: for the Evangelization; for the Causes of Saints;